Divine Madness (Madness album)

+Divine Madness is a greatest hits album by the British ska/pop band Madness, released by Virgin Records on 24 February 1992.
+Released more than five years after the band had broken up, the album was a critical and commercial success in the UK, reaching number one on the UK Albums Chart, and the renewed interest in the band led to a Madness reunion and their first concert in six years (which was recorded for their Madstock! album).

 Content

-The album presents the group's UK single A-sides from 1979 through 1986 in chronological order, though their version of "The Sweetest Girl" is omitted. ("The Sweetest Girl" was the only Madness single of this era to miss the top 30.)
-Also, some tracks are presented in their LP rather than single versions.
-The 1992/1995 Japanese CD versions add "In The City", which was a single there.
+The album presents the group's UK single A-sides from 1979 to 1986 in chronological order, although their cover version of "Sweetest Girl" is omitted, being the only Madness single of this era which did not reach the top 30 in the UK.
+Some tracks are also presented in their LP versions, rather than the single versions.
+The 1992/1995 Japanese CD versions add the UK B-side "In the City", which was released as a single in Japan, having been used to promote Honda City cars.

 Releases

-The album peaked at number 1 in the UK charts, and it eventually led to a Madness reunion and their first concert in six years (which was recorded for their Madstock! album).

-Divine Madness was also released as a video and eventually DVD with all Madness music videos, including the album track "Bed & Breakfast Man", the omitted single "Sweetest Girl", and the 1988 single "I Pronounce You" (issued as by The Madness).
+Divine Madness was also released as a video and eventually a DVD with all Madness music videos, including the album track "Bed & Breakfast Man", the omitted single "Sweetest Girl", and the 1988 single "I Pronounce You" (released by four of the band members under the name "The Madness").
 The group's Japanese TV adverts for Honda City cars were also included.

-The album was re-packaged in 1998 as The Heavy Heavy Hits with the addition of the single version of "The Sweetest Girl" (placed in its correct chronological position after "Uncle Sam").
+The album was re-packaged in 1998 as The Heavy Heavy Hits, with the addition of the single version of "Sweetest Girl", placed in its correct chronological position between "Uncle Sam" and "(Waiting For) The Ghost Train".

-In 2000 it was re-issued, under its original title of Divine Madness, with the further 1999 singles "Lovestruck" and "Johnny the Horse" included, but once again omitting "The Sweetest Girl".
+In 2000 it was re-issued, under its original title of Divine Madness, with the further 1999 singles "Lovestruck" and "Johnny the Horse" included, but once again omitting "Sweetest Girl".
 The album versions of "The Prince", "One Step Beyond...", "The Return of the Los Palmas 7", "Cardiac Arrest", "Shut Up" and "Tomorrow's Just Another Day" were replaced with the single versions, although the heavily edited version of "Shut Up" was used, which, at 2:51, fades out more than 30 seconds short of the actual single version.